anyscale/terraform-aws-anyscale-cloudfoundation-modules/README.md

 ### Specific Module Notes

 #### IAM sub-module - Cloudwatch Logs Policy
 By default, we do not create the IAM policies for enabling [Cloudwatch logging](https://docs.anyscale.com/integrations/monitoring).
-This can be enabled by setting a couple optional parameters.
-At a minimum, the variable `create_cluster_node_cloudwatch_policy` needs to be set to `true`.
+This can be enabled by setting the variable `create_cluster_node_cloudwatch_policy` to `true`.

 ex:
 ```